Air transports of heads of state and government: Luxembourg

 A private Cessna 550 Citation II, a Learjet 35A or even a 737-700 chartered from the flag carrier Luxair are sometimes used for governmental flights.
-Other than that, commercial aircraft is used, for example Prime Minister Xavier Bettel used a Vietnam Airlines plane to travel to Vietnam for a working visit.
+Other than that, commercial aircraft is used, for example, former Prime Minister Xavier Bettel used a Vietnam Airlines plane to travel to Vietnam for a working visit.

 Malta

 The government uses a Learjet 60 for travel.

 Moldova

 In the 1990s, the Moldovan government operated a single Tupolev TU-134 for use by the government.
 In the 2000s, it was retired, and the Moldovan government leased an Air Moldova Yakovlev Yak-40 for VIP use.
 That was retired too, and the most recent aircraft used by the President or Prime Minister is an Air Moldova Airbus A320 family jet, which uses an Air Moldova callsign.
 President Maia Sandu was spotted taking low-cost carrier Wizz Air on a flight to Brussels.